servetus/pycofi/README.md

     python top_recommendations.py

 'similar_beers.py' gives the 5 most similar beers in the learned feature space for each beer in the system.
 This has a few quirks right now.
-Many beers have too few data points their feature vector is very near the origin.
+Many beers have too few data points so their feature vector is very near the origin.

     python similar_beers.py